gauss5930/Quantization/README.md

 ## Experiments

 The experiment's goal is to verify the final conclusion of the blog post mentioned above!
-For the comparison, we compared the training memory, throughput, and inference speed of bitsandbytes, auto-GPTQ, and the proposed method.
+For the comparison, we compared the throughput and inference speed of bitsandbytes, auto-GPTQ, and the proposed method.

 ### Experimental Setup